johannfaouzi/pyts/README.md

 ### 2. StandardScaler

-Standard normalization (also known as z-normalization) is a common preprocessing step : it applies an affine transformation to a time series such that the new time series has zero mean and (almost) unit variance: we had a small term *epsilon* to the standard deviation before dividing (in order to prevent a division by zero and to avoid over-amplification of an eventual background noise).
+Standard normalization (also known as z-normalization) is a common preprocessing step : it applies an affine transformation to a time series such that the new time series has zero mean and (almost) unit variance: we add a small term *epsilon* to the standard deviation before dividing (in order to prevent a division by zero and to avoid over-amplification of an eventual background noise).

 It is implemented as a class named `StandardScaler(epsilon)` from the module `transformation`.